HubRise/website/content/apps/myorderbox/en/food-ordering-platforms.md

 | Menu           | Enable preparation notes on individual items | Tick the checkbox to enable it.                             |

 (\*) BYOC - Bring Your Own Courier
 (\*\*) Only applies if you offer disposable items, such as cutlery or napkins on the Uber Eats checkout.
-You can skip creating the products and leave the corresponding fields empty if you don't use this feature.
+You can skip creating the product and leave the corresponding field empty if you don't use this feature.
 To know more, see [Special items](/apps/uber-eats/configuration#special-items).

 MyOrderBox can display the preparation notes customers might write for you after selecting a product.
-You can thus leave this feature enabled on Uber Eats.

-MyOrderBox can also display notes on orders customers might write for you in the Uber Eats basket or at checkout.
 You can thus leave this feature enabled on Uber Eats.

 ## Virtual Brands